GoMatrixHosting/create-awx-system/docs/Import_Matrix_Server.md

         "Setting the IPv6 record is optional.
 If you need help doing this please contact us."

-5) Login to the new server and comment out the export.sh in root users crontab.
+6) Login to the new server and comment out the export.sh in root users crontab.

-6) Load matrix_vars.yml from the restored backup into AWX:
+7) Load matrix_vars.yml from the restored backup into AWX:

-~/Documents$ scp ./chroot/export/matrix/awx/matrix_vars.yml panel.topgunmatrix.com:/var/lib/awx/projects/clients/billy.bob/T-ER7RHIKBRKE6/
+~/Documents$ tar -xf ./chroot/export/matrix.tar.gz ~/Documents$ scp ./awx/matrix_vars.yml panel.topgunmatrix.com:/var/lib/awx/projects/clients/billy.bob/T-FKFAMCCR7CHX/
-matrix_vars.yml                                                                                       100% 3840    16.8KB/s   00:00
+matrix_vars.yml                               100% 3840    13.1KB/s   00:00

-7) Clear known_hosts entry in AWX for that particular server:
+8) Clear known_hosts entry in AWX for that particular server:

 root@AWX-5-panel:~# docker exec -i -t awx_task bash bash-4.4# sed '/^matrix.absolutematrix.com/d' -i /root/.ssh/known_hosts

-8) As admin user, after the DNS is updated, run 'Deploy/Update a Server' without the 'start' tag.
+9) As admin user, after the DNS is updated, run 'Deploy/Update a Server' without the 'start' tag.
 This is needed to initialise docker for the 'setup-nginx' tag we use in the next step.

-9A - (Admin Upload) Copy backup into /chroot/export/ with SCP:
+10A - (Admin Upload) Copy backup into /chroot/export/ with SCP:

 ~/Documents$ scp ./chroot/export/* root@matrix.absolutematrix.com:/chroot/export/
 matrix.tar.gz                                                            100% 6139KB 738.3KB/s   00:08
 postgres_2021-03-02.sql.gz                                               100% 7496KB 796.3KB/s   00:09

-I DON'T THINK THIS IS NEEDED:
-9B - (User Upload) As admin user, run 'Configure Website + Access Export' without the 'start' tag.
+10B - (User Upload) As admin user, run 'Configure Website + Access Export' without the 'start' tag.

-I DON'T THINK THIS IS NEEDED:
 Then SFTP in and import the backup data you previously exported.

 sftp> put -r /home/chatoasis/Documents/export/* ./export/